aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/100-lab-06-ami/_index.md

 ### Topics Covered
 In this Lab, you will learn:

-+ How to query **[AWS Systems Manager Parameter Store](https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/)** in CloudFormation to get latest Amazon Linux AMI ID.
++ How to query **[AWS Systems Manager Parameter Store](https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/)** in CloudFormation to get the latest Amazon Linux AMI ID.

 ### Start Lab